s0rus/project-m/README.md

 - [Next.js](https://nextjs.org/) - handles a lot of things for us like SSR, image optimization and routing
 - [tRPC](https://trpc.io/) - lets us create end-to-end typesafe API's without any code generation and bloat
 - [Prisma](https://www.prisma.io/) - Prisma is an ORM for TypeScript, that allows you to define your database schema and models and then generate a type-safe client that can be used to interact with your database from your backend
-- [NextAuth](https://next-auth.js.org/) - handles the authorization, sessions etc. of users based on providers (there are a lot of them)
+- [NextAuth](https://next-auth.js.org/) - handles the authorization, sessions etc. of users

 Please, refer to [Create T3 App](https://create.t3.gg/) docs to read more about the file structure and how that exactly works.

 Besides, **Project M** is using following technologies:

-- [Planetscale](https://planetscale.com/) - our database that holds user and playlist info
+- [Planetscale](https://planetscale.com/) - our database that holds user and playlist information

 - [socket.io](https://socket.io/) (with socket.io-client) - handles the communication between server and clients to sync them